-The process has several phases, but it's easy.
-First you have to put the scale in configuration mode, you just have to put its four batteries (or if you had already put them in, remove one of them, wait 10 seconds and put it back in).
-At that moment you will see on the display a message of "SETUP ACTIVE".
+The process has several phases, but it is easy.
+First you have to put the scale in configuration mode, you will simply have to put its four batteries (or if you have already put them, remove one of them, wait 10 seconds and put it back).
+You will then see a "SETUP ACTIVE" message on the display.

 The scale creates a WiFi network momentarily, to which you must connect (from the options on your phone).
 Once connected, return to the browser and you will find a new screen, in which you must name your scale and enter your initials (which is why it will recognize you from now on).
 As you can see, all this procedure is also indicated in the pages you open.

 All you have to do is tell the scale which network to connect to.
 Find the name of your own network and select it, then enter the password.
 This data will be saved in the scale and you will not have to do this configuration again.